-You can pay the congestion charge online, by auto pay, or by telephone.
+You can pay the Congestion Charge online, by auto pay, app or telephone.

-If you do not pay the Congestion Charge you will be sent a fine for £160.
+If you do not pay the Congestion Charge, you will be fined £160.

-Most disabled drivers are exempt from the Congestion Charge, as are , mopeds and bicycles.
+Most drivers with disabilities are exempt from the Congestion Charge, as are , mopeds and bicycles.

-The Congestion Charge is now temporarily £15.
-It applies between 7am and 10pm seven days a week if you pay in advance or on the same day.
-Drivers can pay a slightly higher rate of £17.50 up to three days after the day of travel.
-See the table below for full details.
-The charge is not in operation on Christmas Day.
+The Congestion Charge costs £15 if you pay in advance or on the same day.
+A slightly higher rate of £17.50 is charged if you pay up to three days after you travel.

 How to pay the Congestion Charge